Privacy Virtual Cards

 1. May not be held liable for any amount if they report a stolen card before an unauthorized transaction was completed

-2. May be liable for up to $50 if unauthorized charges were made before reporting
+2. May be liable for up to $50 if unauthorized credit card transactions were made before reporting

 Most card networks require that banks offer zero-liability credit card protection for most consumer cards.
 This protection implies that any fraudulent charges the cardholder reports or the card issuer detects will be removed from the cardholder’s account, without the cardholder being liable.
 Most card issuers, regardless of their official policy, won’t require you to pay the $50 you’re technically liable for according to the federal law.